opennetworkinglab/aether-docs/developer/roc.rst

         port: 5153

-In the above example, the `onos-config` image will be pulled from `mydockeraccount`, and it will install two plugins for v2 and v4 models, from that same docker account.
+In the above example, the `onos-config` image will be pulled from `mydockeraccount`, and it will install two plugins for v2.0 and v2.1 models, from that same docker account.

-Inspecting Logs
+Inspect Logs
 ---------------

 Most of the relevant Kubernetes pods are in the aether namespace.
 The